-Our procedure for estimating the information gain is very similar to that described in Section \ref{sec:estimating-information-gain}.
+Our procedure for estimating the information-gain is very similar to that described in Section \ref{sec:estimating-information-gain}.
 However, in this setup, there is no fixed ordering of tasks for all prompts.
 For instance, in some prompts, the first step might be addition while in others it might be multiplication.
-To estimate information gain for a specific task such as addition, we follow these steps: \begin{itemize} \item We first consider all prompts which contain addition as a sub-task. \item Next, for these prompts we estimate the $\E[\log{p(Y\mid \state^M_{T_+})}]$ term, where $T_+$ denotes the step at which addition is executed. \item Similarly, we estimate the $\E[\log{p(Y\mid \state^M_{T_{+} - 1})}]$ term, where $T_{+} - 1$ denotes the step immediately preceding addition. \item The information gain for addition is then estimated as the difference between these terms
+To estimate information-gain for a specific task such as addition, we follow these steps: \begin{itemize} \item We first consider all prompts which contain addition as a sub-task. \item Next, for these prompts we estimate the $\E[\log{p(Y\mid \state^M_{T_+})}]$ term, where $T_+$ denotes the step at which addition is executed. \item Similarly, we estimate the $\E[\log{p(Y\mid \state^M_{T_{+} - 1})}]$ term, where $T_{+} - 1$ denotes the step immediately preceding addition. \item The information-gain for addition is then estimated as the difference between these terms

 \end{itemize}